Linda Avalos, Park View High School senior, watched with anticipation as the hours slipped by on her clock.

 Unfortunately, the most recent iteration of Rixie’s tradition, the Class of 2024’s Senior Sunrise, which was held on August 28th, was at risk of having low attendance rates.
 Both the Class of 2024’s Schoology course and Remind were unavailable to Mr. Marsh, senior class sponsor, until the day after the Senior Sunrise took place, depriving Marsh of his usual methods of notifying the senior class about events.

-Luckily, the day was saved by the current SCA executive board for the Class of 2024.
-Without the typical school-sponsored communication platforms like Remind and Schoology, Mr. Marsh was forced to rely solely on the SCA officers’ communication skills.
+Luckily, the day was saved by the senior class executive board.
+Without the typical school-sponsored communication platforms like Remind and Schoology, Mr. Marsh was forced to rely solely on the senior class officers’ communication skills.

-“Mr. Marsh […] gave us the information […] and basically, we all had to work together to make, like, good Instagram posts and just spread the message around,” said Kyrie Ordonza, president of the Class of 2024’s SCA council, which was instrumental in encouraging the Class of 2024 to participate in August 28th’s event.
+“Mr. Marsh […] gave us the information […] and basically, we all had to work together to make, like, good Instagram posts and just spread the message around,” said Kyrie Ordonza, president of the senior class executive board, which was instrumental in encouraging the Class of 2024 to participate in August 28th’s event.

-The SCA’s senior class Instagram account, with 351 followers – about the size of the senior class – spread the message about the event through the following informative post, which appeared on many seniors’ feeds.
+The Class of 2024’s Instagram account, with 351 followers – about the size of the senior class – spread the message about the event through the following informative post, which appeared on many seniors’ feeds.

 “We had […] almost eighty people here this morning […] [and] I think that’s a pretty big number, so I think that’s like 25% of the class, so I think that’s a testament to the participation of this class, so I’m looking forward to that,” said Marsh.